-Approached by steep steps, this stunning beach has steep cliffs to either side.
+Approached by steep steps, this stunning beach has sheer cliffs to either side.
 On one side you can walk through a rock tunnel to the next cove, its entrance framing a bright sky on this occasion.
 Bright sunshine towards the late afternoon cast a soporific air on proceedings and it was a pleasure on the receding tide to explore the surface rocks and their rock pools.
-Highly recommended.

 What the beach means to Gordon.